rananthan3/FoodMobileApp/README.md

 ###### Installing LAMP

+Please refer to the Food Mobile App Getting Started pdf for detailed instructions.

 The first step is to install the LAMP stack.
 LAMP stands for Linux, Apache, MySQL, and PHP.
 You can find more here:

 https://en.wikipedia.org/wiki/LAMP_(software_bundle)